helixscript/INSPIIRED2/README.md

 `-w /workspace` instructs Docker to make all paths relative to `/workspace` within the Docker image.

 `inspiired2 bash run.sh` instructs docker to run the processing script `run.sh`, located in your analysis directory, in a Docker container created with the `inspiired2` Docker image.

 By default, all output files will be owned by root.
 To change ownership to the user initiating the analysis, add this argument:  `--user "$(id -u):$(id -g)"`

+### Resource data files

 INSPIIRED2 is provided with a number of reference genomes (hg38, hs1, sacCer3, mm10, canFam4, and macFas5) as well as U3 and U5 LTR HMMs created with data from Los Alamos National laboratories.
 The `showResources` command can be used to list available resources provided with the Docker image.
 All genomes and genome annotations were created with the included `tools/buildRefGenomeObjects.R` script.
 This script accepts UCSC genome IDs and pulls data from their data portals to build required data objects.
 A local install of RepeatMasker is required to create *.repeatTable.gz files required by the `annotateRepeats` module.